-The Indiana University Bicentennial Oral History Project has been collecting alumni stories since 2008 and expanded to stories from alumni, faculty, and staff at all Indiana University campuses in 2016.
-The mission of this project is to record, preserve, and make available to future generations the memories and experiences of IU alumni, faculty, and staff university-wide.
+The Indiana University Bicentennial Oral History Project collected alumni stories beginning in 2008 and expanded to stories from alumni, faculty, and staff at all Indiana University campuses in 2016.
+The mission of this project was to record, preserve, and make available to future generations the memories and experiences of IU alumni, faculty, and staff university-wide.
 This online exhibition highlights some of the diverse voices and memories from the collection of over 1,500 interviews.
-To access more oral histories, visit the project website at: oralhistory.iu.edu
+To access more oral histories, visit the project website at: oralhistory.iu.edu.
+To date the IU Archives is not actively collecting new oral histories while it focuses on processing those already collected.
+Contact the IU Archives (email@example.com) with questions.

 Gloria Randle Scott